-A child’s hair is hair at its purest form.
+A child’s hair is hair in its purest form.
 It has not been subject to harsh chemicals, dyes, and products, and you should do everything you can as a parent to keep your child’s hair in this beautiful condition.

-Let’s face it — they’ll be dying it behind your back or attempting to cut it themselves before you know it!
-So while you have the chance to preserve your child’s hair, it’s essential to learn what products to use, how to detangle and condition hair and solve common hair problems.
+Let’s face it — they’ll be dying behind your back or attempting to cut it themselves before you know it!
+So while you have the chance to preserve your child’s hair, it’s essential to learn what products to use, how to detangle and condition hair, and solve common hair problems.

 1. Tailor Your Child’s Hair Care to Suit Their Needs

 The hair of a child is very different from that of an adult.
 For this reason, a child’s hair care regimen should be tailored to suit.
 Their hair is raw, untouched, and delicate, so treating your child’s hair differently from your own is essential.

 With a well-balanced diet (check out gummy hair vitamins for more) and a good hair care routine, you can keep your hair in pristine condition.

 Your first step in establishing a hair care routine is to think about your child’s hair type.
 Is it curly, straight, wavy, oily, or dry?
 Remember this rule of thumb: the younger a child is, the less often their hair needs to be washed.
 However, this may change as your child grows and the weather changes.

 Here are a few legal considerations to keep in mind:

 - A toddler’s hair should be washed approximately two-three times a week

 - If your child has oily hair, it’s best to wash it every other day